ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Experiments

-\textbf{The private part.} The private part accepts the output of the sharing part and outputs an embedding to the aggregator.
-For each relation, we use a linear layer (with different parameters) as the private part to transform the 1024-dimensional vector from the sharing part to a 14-dimensional vector.
-For an image, the 14-dimensional vectors from its neighbors are aggregated and fed to a sigmoid activation function to generate its probabilities corresponding to the 14 diseases.
-With a similar method in \cite{zhou2016learning}, the weights of the private linear layer of self-connection combined with the activations of the transition layer in the sharing part can generate a heatmap for the disease location task.
+The private part accepts the output of the sharing part and outputs an embedding to the aggregator.
+For each relation, we use a linear layer (with different parameters) as the private part to transform the 1024-dimensional vector from the sharing part to a $d$-dimensional vector, {$d$ is the number of classes, $d=14$ for ChestX-ray14 dataset and $d=13$ for CheXpert and MIMIC-CXR datasets }.
+For an image, the d-dimensional vectors from its neighbors are aggregated and fed to a sigmoid activation function to generate its probabilities corresponding to the d classes.
+With the method of class activation mapping (CAM) \cite{zhou2016learning}, the weights of the private linear layer of self-connection combined with the activations of the transition layer in the sharing part can generate a heatmap for the disease location task.

-All the learnable parameters of the ImageGCN model are contained in these two parts, the sharing part corresponds to the feature layers of a pre-trained architecture, and the private parts corresponds to 5 linear layers corresponding to the 4 relations and self-connection.
+All the learnable parameters of the ImageGCN model are contained in these two parts, the sharing part corresponds to the feature layers of a pre-trained architecture, and the private part contains 5 linear layers corresponding to the 4 relations and self-connection.
 Though only a part of the pre-trained model, \eg AlexNet, is incorporated in an MPU, we call it an AlexNet MPU for convenience, similarly, VGGNet16BN MPU and ResNet50 MPU.
 For each MPU type (\eg AlexNet), we use two baselines to evaluate our model, ImageGCN with all parameter sharing (APS) and the basic pre-trained model (AlexNet) fine-tuned in the dataset.
 In the following statement in this paper, we use A-GCN-PPS to denote the ImageGCN with AlexNet MPUs and partial parameter sharing, similarly V-GCN-PPS for VGGNet16BN MPUs and R-GCN-PPS for ResNet50 MPUs.